adoble/wav-gen/README.md

 ];
 ```

-For sine waves, instead of generating a rust source code file with a large number of samples, only one cycle can be generated
+For sine waves and harmonics, instead of generating a rust source code file with a large number of samples, only one cycle can be generated
 by using the `--cycle` flag, e.g.: